sandboxnu/sandboxneu.com/src/content/apply/developer.md

   - Works well on collaborative teams
   - Eager to make an impact on the community
   - Is kind
-  - Takes on leadership to help out teammates
+  - Takes on leadership role to help out teammates
   - Can commit to 10 hours a week
 formLink: "https://forms.gle/VN9u9yMYGCnCc7Gg9"
 role: developer